snimu/blog/contents/the-perfect-vlm/article.md

 ## Add a diffusion model

-Now, all we have to do to to generate images, too, is to add a diffusion model and separate it from the common backend with its own transformer block.
+Now, all we have to do to to generate images too, is to add a diffusion model and separate it from the common backend with its own transformer block.
 We use the activations of the transformer to guide the diffusion model.
 For every single image that we see, consisting of between 25% and 75% mask-tokens, we apply both the image-understanding head and the image-generation head (a.k.a. a transformer block + diffusion model).
 This is illustrated below:

 ![Multi-decode](images/imgen-multi-decode.png)